open-mmlab/mmdetection/docs/1_exist_data_model.md

 ### Test without Ground Truth Annotations

 MMDetection supports to test models without ground-truth annotations using `CocoDataset`.
 If your dataset format is not in COCO format, please convert them to COCO format.
-For example, if your dataset format is VOC, you can directly convert it to COCO format by the [script in tools.](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/pascal_voc.py) if your dataset format is Cityscapes, you can directly convert it to COCO format by the [script in tools.](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/cityscapes.py) The rest of the formats can be converted using [this script](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/images2coco.py).
+For example, if your dataset format is VOC, you can directly convert it to COCO format by the [script in tools.](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/pascal_voc.py) If your dataset format is Cityscapes, you can directly convert it to COCO format by the [script in tools.](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/cityscapes.py) The rest of the formats can be converted using [this script](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/images2coco.py).

 ```shel
 python tools/dataset_converters/images2coco.py \